 At PCC, 100% of Curriculum courses and instructors are evaluated each semester.
 PCC's Office of Research and Institutional Effectiveness (ORIE) administers the process.
-PCC employs the CoursEval instrument and online data collection methodology.
+PCC employs the Watermark Course Evaluation and Surveys software for online data collection.
 Results are disseminated to the appropriate Deans, VP's, and faculty.